zesk/build/docs/tools/apt.md

 #### Arguments

 - `binary` - Required.
 String.
 The binary to look for
-- `aptInstallPackage` - Required.
+- `packageInstallPackage` - Required.
 String.
 The package name to install if the binary is not found in the `$PATH`.

 #### Examples

-    whichApt shellcheck shellcheck
+    packageWhich shellcheck shellcheck
-    whichApt mariadb mariadb-client
+    packageWhich mariadb mariadb-client

 #### Exit codes